learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 ## Terminate a `while...do...end` Loop With `break` Statement

-Programmers consider it most "expressive" to put the _condition expression_ next to the while.
-Programmers are used to looking next to `while` to find out why a loop exited. **However**, we _can_ break out of a loop by using the `break` statement.
+Programmers consider it most "expressive" to put the _condition expression_ next to the `while`.
+Programmers are used to looking to the right of the `while` to find out why a loop exited.
+They understand this "why" by understanding the _condition expression_. **However**, we _can_ break out of a loop by using the `break` statement.

+The `while` should cover the general case including when to repeat **and** when to finish.
+A `break` is for priority or anomalous interruption.
+For example, most TV or radio stations have a loop of programming that they run every day.
+But in the case of a special alert bulletin (dramatic weather, emergency, etc.) they can "break" out of their regularly loop.
+The `break` statement is like this.

-> **LEARNING NOTE**: You'll also notice we're using a statement modifier and a
+> **LEARNING NOTE**: In the code below we're using a statement modifier **and**
-> equality-testing (Boolean) expression.
-You might be noticing that all of our
-> lessons are starting to line up.
+> an equality-testing (Boolean) expression.
+All of our lessons are starting to
+> work together!

+In the code below, our _general_ intention is to move through the numbers `0` through `9`.
+That's what the `while`'s _condition expression_ communicates.
+However, there's a little bit of dynamite _inside_ the code.
+If we _just so happen_ to hit `magic_exit_number` we break out of the loop.

 ```ruby
 magic_exit_number = 7